The Emirates Group: Corporate management

 The Emirates Group is a subsidiary of the Dubai government investment company, Investment Corporation of Dubai.

 The group has recorded a profit every year, except the second, and growth has never fallen below 20% a year.
 In its first 11 years, it doubled in size every 3.5 years, and has every four years since.

-In 2008 Emirates paid dividends worth US$776 million to the Government of Dubai.
+In 2008, Emirates paid dividends worth US$776 million to the Government of Dubai.

 The government has received Dhs3.1 billion from Emirates since dividends started being paid in 1999 for having provided an initial start-up capital of US$10m and an additional investment of circa US$80m at the time of the airline's inception.
 The Dubai government is the sole owner of the company.
 However, it does not put any new money into it, nor does it interfere with running the airline.

 Structure and employment

 Emirates has diversified into related industries and sectors, including airport services, engineering, event organization, catering, and tour operator operations.
 Emirates has 4 subsidiaries and its parent company has more than 50.

-At the end of the fiscal year on 31 March 2020, Emirates airlines employed a total of 59,519 staff of which 21,789 were cabin crew, 4,313 were flight deck crew, 3,316 were in engineering, 12,627 were listed as other, 5,376 employees were at overseas stations and 12,098 were at subsidiary companies.
+On 31 March 2020, at the end of the fiscal year, Emirates airlines employed a total of 59,519 staff of which 21,789 were cabin crew, 4,313 were flight deck crew, 3,316 were in engineering, 12,627 were listed as other, 5,376 employees were at overseas stations and 12,098 were at subsidiary companies.